comp-bio-master/lecture-2/README.md

 Follow the [Lecture 2 instructions](https://github.com/tamucc-comp-bio/classroom_repo_2026/blob/main/lectures/lecture02.md) while working in your terminal.

-Accept Lecture 2 in Classroom 50 and open your personal repository.
 Copy its SSH address from **Code → SSH**.
 Replace `YOUR-COPIED-SSH-ADDRESS` below with that address:

 ```text
 cd ~